 Although there’s places to go out and have a good time at in most tourist areas of Bali, it’s in Kuta where most of the action happens, particularly along Jl.
 Legian where there’s a “strip” of nightclubs and bars within walking distance from each other.
 The nightlife in Kuta is geared mainly at the younger crowd and visiting backpackers who stay along the laneways of Poppies 1 and Poppies 2 nearby.
 That being said, there are many older folks who enjoy what the area offers.

 2. Ho Chi Minh, Vietnam

 Ho Chi Minh City’s nightlife scene varies from one district to another though venues that play live music close soon after midnight due to Vietnam’s rather strict laws.
 If you’re looking to party in style, District 1’s rooftop bars and posh nightclubs stay open until 03:00 or later, offering excellent service, dance tunes, stylish ambience, well-dressed crowds, and panoramic views of the vibrant city and beyond.
 Moving down several kilometers into Districts 3 and 5, Saigon’s Pham Ngu Lao is lined with boisterous street bars and pubs, cheap eats, live music, and casual ambience – great options for backpackers looking to mingle with fun-loving locals.
-You can find a comprehensive guide to Ho Chi Minh’s clubbing scene by getting out Harvie’s post on A Farang Abroad.

 3. Boracay, Philippines